-Following substantial growth in the year ended September 30, 2017, the Corporation has begun its next phase; aligning Sparta's growth with its public message - Capture, Convert & Optimise resulting in a shift in public brand recognition from Sparta Capital to Sparta Environmental Technologies (Energy Transformed).
+Moving forward, Sparta will continued to expand its public message - Capture, Convert & Optimize resulting in a shift in public brand recognition from Sparta Capital to Sparta Environmental Technologies (Energy Transformed).

-Sparta is positioning itself to serve not one type of business, but any type of business through adaptable product and service offerings that address a wide range of issues.
-With a variety of green services and products that can be utlized by multiple business sectors, Sparta's Capture, Convert & Optimize mentality is becoming a more palatable option to both existing and potential customers and investors.
+Sparta will continue to position itself to serve not one type of business, but any type of business through adaptable product and service offerings that address a wide range of issues.
+With a variety of green services and products that can be utilized by multiple business sectors, Sparta's Capture, Convert & Optimize mentality is becoming a more palatable option to both existing and potential customers and investors.

-Today, Sparta, under the brand Sparta Environmental Technologies[TM], has four main divisions:
+Under the Sparta GroupTM brand, Sparta still has four main divisions: